buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcStructuralLoadResource/Entities/IfcStructuralConnectionCondition.md

 # IfcStructuralConnectionCondition

-Describe more rarely needed connection properties.
+Describe more rarely needed connection properties.<!-- end of definition -->

 > HISTORY  New entity in IFC2x2.